You must apply using the Joint Electronic Submission (Je-S) system.

 When uploading the attachment to your Je-S form, please select the attachment type ‘letter of support’ and describe the uploaded document as ‘UK mentor letter of support’.

-Placement organisation letter of support and placement template (optional, maximum two sides of A4)
+Placement organisation letter of support and placement template (optional, maximum 2 sides of A4)

 If uploading this ‘optional’ attachment to your Je-S form, please select the attachment type ‘letter of support’ and describe the document as ‘placement confirmation’

-Key stakeholder letters of support (optional, maximum two sides of A4)
+Key stakeholder letters of support (optional, maximum 2 sides of A4)

 This is a letter of support from key stakeholders, for example the Ministry of Health.